buruzaemon/natto-py/docs/index.rst

 - Start a feature/bugfix branch.
 - Commit and push until you are happy with your contribution.
 - Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
-I use unittest_ as it is very natural and easy-to-use.
 - Please try not to mess with the ``setup.py``, ``CHANGELOG``, or version files.
 If you must have your own version, that is fine, but please isolate to its own commit so I can cherry-pick around it.
+- This project uses the following packages for development:

+  - Sphinx_ for document generation
+  - twine_ for secure uploads during release
+  - unittest_ for unit tests, as it is very natural and easy-to-use
+  - PyYAML_ for data loading during tests

 Changelog
 ---------